robalexclark/SilveR/README.md

 # SilveR

-SilveR is a cross platform (Windows, Linux & macOS) statistical analysis system with the UI written in .net core (currently 2.2.x), local data storage in DbSQLLite and the statistical analysis performed in R 3.5.1.
+SilveR is a cross platform (Windows, Linux & macOS) statistical analysis system with the UI written in .net core (currently 2.2.x), hosted in an Electron shell using Electron.net, local data storage in SQLLite and the statistical analysis performed in R 3.5.1.

 ## Getting Started